 Yoga for Relief

 In order to treat Arthritis, Ayurveda recommends light or moderate exercise.
 Care should be taken not to exert the body too much as this can worsen the condition.
 A few minutes of yoga per day with simple Asanas is recommended.
-Below are some of the Asanas that can be practised:
+Below are some of the Asanas that can be practiced:

 - Vrikshasana (Tree Pose)